ouspg/CompSec/Lab2_Network/README.md

 docker-compose up
 ```
 ### Task
-In this task you are expected to learn to capture traffic using WireShark and to do very basic network analysis.
-With the knowledge you gain you are then expected to draw a data flow diagram on how the system behaves when you cast a vote or check the results.
-After this you try some form of a security experiment(for example modify traffic using burp).
+In this task you are expected to learn to capture traffic by using WireShark, and to do very basic network analysis.
+With the knowledge you gain, you are then expected to draw a data flow diagram on how the system behaves when you cast a vote or check the results.
+After this you try some form of a security experiment(for example modify traffic using Burp Suite).
 Report your result even if you are unsuccesful.

 __Hint__